elysia090/Lab/docs/IPC.md

 12.5.2.4 If was_empty then
 12.5.2.4.1 doorbell_ne.fetch_add(1, Relaxed)
 12.5.2.4.2 futex_wake(doorbell_ne, 1); on failure return Syscall { op=FutexWakeNe, errno }.
+12.5.3 False-positive wakes are permitted.
+Implementations MAY wake even when the consumer is not actually waiting.
+Correctness MUST NOT rely on wake precision.
 12.6 Not-full wait (producer, optional)
 12.6.1 Enabled iff flags.NOT_FULL_ENABLED is set at init and observed after INITIALIZED.
 12.6.2 Producer waits only when full.